Artur Chilingarov: Biography

 Chilingarov was born in Leningrad to Russian mother and Armenian father.
 His father was born in Gyumri (Leninakan) and moved to Vladikavkaz at a young age.

 In 1963, he graduated from the Arctic faculty of the S.O.
-Makarov Leningrad Maritime Institute.
+Makarov Leningrad Higher Marine Engineering School (now the Admiral S. O. Makarov State Maritime Academy).
 As an engineer-oceanographer, he was directed to the Tiksi observatory of the Arctic and Antarctic Research Institute.
 In 1965, he was elected first secretary of the Bulun Komsomol district committee.